 Letter 574: I am still writing to you while you are away.

-I am still writing to you while you are away.
-You ought to be here with us, seeing your son's eloquence not just through letters but in every form that rhetoric takes.
+We are still writing to you while you are away, though you ought to be here with us and not see the words of the boy [our son] only through letters, but in every form in which words exist.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.